Bicep Tendonitis: Causes, Symptoms and Diagnosis

 Treatment Options for Bicep Tendonitis

-Treating bicep tendonitis involves a combination of self-care measures, medical treatments, and in some cases, surgical intervention.
+Treating bicep tendonitis involves a combination of self-care measures, medical treatments, and, in some cases, surgical intervention.
+If a bicep tendon tear occurs, more intensive treatments, including surgery, may be required to repair the tear and restore function.

 Self-Care Measures

-- Rest: Avoid activities that exacerbate the pain to give the tendon time to heal.
+- Rest: Avoid activities that exacerbate the pain to give the tendon time to heal and reduce bicep tendon pain

 - Ice: Apply ice packs to the affected area for 15-20 minutes several times a day to reduce inflammation.